LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/use_module_2.rst

 automatically load the module.
-Loading the module file is dependent of the used :term:`backend Prolog compiler` and must be done separately (usually, using a source file directive such as ``use_module/1`` or ``use_module/2`` in the entity file or preferably in the application loader file).
+Loading the module file is dependent of the used :term:`backend Prolog compiler` and must be done separately (usually, using a source file directive such as ``use_module/1`` or ``use_module/2`` in the entity file or preferably in the application :term:`loader file` file).
 Also, note that the name of the module may differ from the name of the module file.

 .. warning::